expothecary/geo_sql/README.md

 This will ensure that any special types are defined and registered, though it will still need to be called after the repo has been started.

-Dynamic Ecto repositories are also supported, and `GeoSQL.init/1` should be called after the call to `Repo.put_dynamic_repo/1` has completed.
+Dynamic Ecto repositories are also supported, and `GeoSQL.init/1` can be called after the call to `Repo.put_dynamic_repo/1` has completed.

 ### Macro usage